coreos/coreos-installer/docs/cmd/iso.md

             installer is enabled via additional options, network settings will also be applied in the destination system, including when Ignition is run.

+        --network-nmstate <path>
+            Nmstate file for live & dest

+            Configure networking using NetworkManager keyfiles generated from the specified Nmstate files.
+Network settings will be applied in the live environment, including when Ignition is run.
+If installer is enabled via additional options, network settings will also be applied in the destination system, including when Ignition is run.

         --ignition-ca <path>
             Ignition PEM CA bundle for live & dest